extrawurst/extrawurst.github.io/_posts/2019-12-12-alexa-skill-toast.md

 I want to emphasize that I am not go expert my anymeans so take this with a grain of salt.

-\* those are worked on and with version 1.11 and the modules concept much of this might disappear: see also my other post
+\* those are worked on and with version 1.11 and the modules concept much of this might disappear: [see my post on this](https://blog.extrawurst.org/general/2018/12/05/go-and-gitlab-ci.html)

 ### Generics